 If you’ve applied for a homeowner loan, you may have found it difficult to get approved.
 For example, some lenders can decline applicants if they have bad credit or have a more complex financial situation.

 The good news is that if you have been declined, there may be other options for homeowner loans in the UK.

 We’ve put together this guide that contains the key information you need about homeowner mortgages, including:

 A homeowner loan is a type of debt that is separate from a mortgage.
 It is sometimes referred to as a secured loan because it is a loan secured against your property and, as such, they are only available to homeowners with equity.

 It is usually, though not always, applied for by people who would like to release money (capital) from their property by borrowing more.
-This is why often, a homeowner loan is referred to as a home equity loan.
+Therefore, a homeowner loan is most referred to as a home equity loan.

 If you have a homeowner loan, you still pay off your existing mortgage as this is a separate debt.